Design comb Filter

 When the Filter type parameter specifies a multirate filter, select the rate processing rule for the block from following options:

-When you select this option, the block maintains the sample rate of
+this option, the block maintains the sample rate

-When you select this option, the block adjusts the rate at the output
+this option, the block adjusts the rate at the

 Select this check box to enable the specification of coefficients using MATLAB® variables.
 The available coefficient names differ depending on the filter structure.
 Using symbolic names allows tuning of filter coefficients in generated code.
 By default, this check box is cleared.